 It's a tool suited for professionals and that means you'll pay a higher price for this somewhat expensive item.

 A clamp meter allows you to accurately measure live current without shutting off the electrical system.
-You can test for resistance and frequency, among other quantities, and many clamp meters also test for temperature.
+You can test for resistance and frequency, among other things, and many clamp meters also test for temperature.
 The two main groups of people who use clamp meters are professional electricians and DIY home enthusiasts who need to test live electrical circuits.
 In these situations, a clamp meter is indispensable.

 Which kind of clamp meter should you get?
 There are numerous brands on the market with different features, so it can become a little confusing even for a professional.
 We’re here to help simplify things for you.
-Keep reading and we’ll walk you through the main features to consider before you open your wallet.
-Take a look at our favorite clamp meters, too.
-Soon, you’ll have everything you need to make the best decision for your project.

 A quick note about terminology.
 The terms multimeter, or meter, and multi-tester, or tester, are often used interchangeably, but some manufacturers argue that a tester is only used to confirm the presence or absence of an electrical signal whereas a meter is used to measure the strength of the electrical signal.
 There’s no universally agreed upon answer, and we’re not going to try to settle the issue, but for our purposes here we’ll use the terms multimeter and clamp meter.